wandb/wandb/CONTRIBUTING.md

 ## Server introspection

-Some features may depend on a minimum feature set of the W&B backend service, but this library may be communicating with an outdated backend.
+Some features may depend on a minimum version of the W&B backend service, but this library may be communicating with an outdated backend.
 We use the GraphQL introspection schema to determine which features are supported.
 See the `*_introspection` methods in [internal_api.py](/wandb/sdk/internal/internal_api.py) for examples.
 Depending on the nature of your feature, you may need to introspect:

-- If a field on the root query or mutation types exists: [example](/wandb/sdk/internal/internal_api.py#L477)
+- If one or more fields on the root `Query` or `Mutation` types exist: [example](/wandb/sdk/internal/internal_api.py#L477)
-- If an input type includes a field: [example](/wandb/sdk/internal/internal_api.py#L546)
+- If an input type includes a specific field: [example](/wandb/sdk/internal/internal_api.py#L546)

+You should reuse the generic introspection methods if possible, and cache the introspection result.

 The entire introspection schema is available.
 For more info see the [official GraphQL docs](https://graphql.org/learn/introspection/)